Alcohol and Other Drug Programs

 CHOICES Alcohol Education Class

-In this interactive class, students will learn about the physiological effects of alcohol, protective behaviors, and risk factors and will discuss their own expectations about drinking as well as negative outcomes they would like to avoid if they choose to drink.
+In this interactive class, students will learn about the physiological effects of alcohol, protective behaviors, and risk factors.
+Students will discuss their own expectations about drinking and the negative outcomes they would like to avoid if they choose to drink.
 Making healthy and responsible decisions is a focus of this one-session, 90-minute class.

-BASICS Brief Alcohol Screening and Intervention for College Students
+BASICS Brief Alcohol Screening & Intervention for College Students

 BASICS is an evidence-based brief intervention that provides students with personalized feedback about their substance use.
 It helps students to think about moderation strategies and how to reduce the negative consequences they have experienced from their use while promoting low-risk behaviors and healthy decisions.